Inspiring Exploration – Who Was Jean Ribault?

 The Early Days Of Jean Ribault

 When answering the question of “who was Jean Ribault?” it is essential to understand who the man was before examining the historical exploits that he is now known for.
-Although the historical records about Jean Ribault reveal much about his later life, his early life is far less well known.
+Although historical records provide insights into Jean Ribault’s later life, his early life remains relatively less known.
 He was born in Dieppe in France in 1520.
-Eventually, he entered the French navy where he was eventually chosen to lead an expedition to the New World.
+Eventually, he entered the French navy where he was later chosen to lead an expedition to the New World.
 He is known to have served with distinction and rose up the ranks.
-He served under Admiral Gaspard de Coligny and was involved in numerous skirmishes with English ships.
+He served under Admiral Gaspard de Coligny and actively took part in numerous skirmishes with English ships.

 It is essential to point out that Ribault was a Huguenot – a French Protestant –, which played an important role in who he was.
-Huguenots were increasingly persecuted in France around the time when Ribault was alive, and, indeed, long after he died.
-Although the reasons for their persecution stretch back decades before Ribault was born, the conflict was ultimately rooted in animosities between the ruling Catholics in France and the different religious beliefs of the Huguenots.
+Persecution of Huguenots in France heightened around the time when Ribault was alive and continued long after his death.
+The reasons for their persecution stretched back decades before Ribault was born.
+However, the conflict ultimately stemmed from animosities between the ruling Catholics in France and the differing religious beliefs of the Huguenots.
 These differences in belief would ultimately shape the direction of Jean Ribault’s life and mark an important part of the answer to the question of “who was Jean Ribault?”

 Expeditions To The New World